100 Holiday Gift Ideas That Won’t Cost You a Penny

 Rae Ann Kelly has a how-to guide.

-Turn your old sweater into new mittens!
+Turn an old sweater into new mittens!
 Check out Creme de la Craft to learn more.

 Scour your drawers and pull out all the old T-shirts, especially those with fun patterns or pithy sayings.
 Now, turn them into throw pillows.
 Take a look at DIY Network’s guide — and if you don’t have pillow batting at hand, use the stuffing from a throw pillow you want to toss anyway.

 Make a simple sugar scrub out of ingredients you probably already have in your kitchen.

 Our lip scrub recipe only requires sugar and olive oil.